DataBiosphere/azul/webservice/README.md

 # DCC-DASHBOARD-SERVICE

 [![Build Status](https://travis-ci.org/BD2KGenomics/dcc-dashboard-service.svg?branch=develop)](https://travis-ci.org/BD2KGenomics/dcc-dashboard-service)

 Simple Dockerized Flask web service to communicate with ElasticSearch and output the list of results in JSON format.
 It also supports monitoring of consonance jobs and tracking of billing as part of the UCSC platform.<br>

-<h2>General Overview</h2>
+### General Overview
 The web app is subdivided into different flask blueprints, each filling out a particular function.
 The current blueprints are:

 * action